MuckRock/maternal-mortality/README.md

 It bears repeating: Multiple studies from both the CDC and state maternal mortality review committees have found that anywhere between 80% and all pregnancy-related deaths are preventable.

-Below, you'll find a methodology for the datasets in this repository, including their utility, limitations and caveats. **We'll be refreshing this repository on a monthly basis, beginning March 13 when the CDC releases its final 2021 maternal mortality data.
+Below, you'll find a methodology for the datasets in this repository, including their utility, limitations and caveats. **We'll be refreshing this repository on a monthly basis.
 All updates to the data will be noted and appended to the bottom of this readme.**

 The data in this repository was requested, collected and analyzed by the following data scientists and journalists: Karen Wang, Columbia University's Brown Institute for Media Innovation and MuckRock; Dillon Bergin, MuckRock; and Derek Kravitz, MuckRock.